geops/website/content/blog/dr-alexander-held/index.en.md

 ---
-title: Dr. Alexander Held
+title: Dr. Alexander Held joins our team
-summary: ""
+summary: "Our team continues to grow...
+We are pleased to welcome Dr. Alexander Held as a new team member."
 author: Julia Knödler
 cover: /images/blog/dr-alexander-held/Alex Held.jpg
 created: 2019-11-19